8 Ways to Design a Color Blind Friendly Website

 Understanding Color Blindness

 Contrary to what the term color blindness may suggest, most people with color deficiency can see pigmentation.
-Rather than seeing no color at all, they instead have difficulty distinguishing between certain colors.
+Rather than seeing no color at all, they have difficulty distinguishing between certain colors.

-- Deuteranomaly: Green looks red
+- Deuteranomaly: Green looks red.

-- Protanomaly: Red looks green and dull
+- Protanomaly: Red looks green and dull.

-- Protanopia/Deuteranopia: Cannot distinguish between red and green
+- Protanopia/Deuteranopia: Cannot distinguish between red and green.

 2. Blue-yellow color blindness: Less common than red-green color blindness, this causes individuals to confuse blue and yellow.
 Types of blue-yellow color blindness include: